chaitanyaspatil/Computer-Vision-Projects/README.md

-# Computer Vision Projects

-A repository of a few of my computer vision projects.
+A repository of a few of my Computer Vision projects.

 If you face any problems viewing my 'Handwritten Digit Recognition using a Shallow Neural Net' Jupyter Notebook on github, you can view it here: